Recently updated on: September 20, 2023

-TL;DR – A sleep calculator is helpful to determine your optimal sleep and wake-up times by setting the time of complete sleep cycles.
+TL;DR - A sleep calculator helps determine your optimal sleep and wake-up times by setting the time of complete sleep cycles.
 It also helps you avoid waking up in the middle of a sleep cycle, which can cause sleep inertia and grogginess.

 How much sleep do you get every night, on average?

 If we’re honest, eight hours of sleep is almost hard to come by these days, especially with all the distractions and time-consuming activities throughout the day.
-The hardships of life also contribute to our sleeping difficulties.
+The hardships of modern life also contribute to our sleeping difficulties.

-According to a Manulife Philippines survey, we are a sleep-deprived generation and a country with an average sleep of only six and a half hours, ranking us 4th in the world’s most sleep-deprived countries.
+According to a Manulife Philippines survey, we are a sleep-deprived generation and a country with an average sleep of only six and a half hours, ranking us 4th in the world when it comes to sleep deprivation.

 In connection to our sleeplessness, the Philippines is also among the world's leading users of mobile phones and social media.
 Coincidence?
 Maybe not.

-It is widely known that blue light coming from electronic devices like our smartphones can drastically affect our circadian rhythm, which leads to difficulties in sleeping and, in turn, less sleep.
+It is widely known that blue light from electronic devices like smartphones can drastically affect our circadian rhythm, leading to trouble falling asleep and, in turn, less sleep.

 As a result of our lack of enough sleep, our overall health can suffer in the long run.
 We can become physically weaker and our mental capacity faulty when we don't get enough sleep.